dwoll/RExRepos/content/posts/regressionMultinom.md

 ### Individual coefficient tests

-Estimated standard deviations and z-values for parameters
+Estimated standard deviations, z-values, and p-values for parameters based on normality on assumption that z-values are asymptotically $N(0, 1)$ distributed.

 ```r